Issac038/Ecommerce-Follow-Along/README.md

 1. Today I set up a database and a server by using Express and Mongodb-Atlas.
 I also configured the server to listen on a designated port.
 2. I also created a error handling folder for better debugging.

+### Milestone 4:

+1. I created a User Model: This is like a blueprint for how your users' data will be stored in the database
+2. I created a User Controlleras well: This will help you manage what happens with your user data (like adding a new user or getting their information).
+3. I also enabled and configured Multer: Multer will allows my app to accept and store files (such as images) uploaded by users.